 Buying a home involves more money out-of-pocket than just the down payment.
 Buyers also need money to pay for services rendered.
-These are known as closing costs, which are used to pay for items such as title policies, recording fees, inspections, courier charges, reserves to set up an impound account and fees that a lender charges.
+These are known as closing costs, which are used to pay for items such as title policies, recording fees, inspections, courier charges, reserves to set up an escrow or impound account and fees that a lender charges.
 It is the fees a lender charges to make a loan that typically cost the most.

 Closing costs are on top of (in addition to) the purchase price.
 This can come as a sudden shock to many home buyers who are only looking at the amount of their down payment, especially if the down payment is very low.
-They might not have the extra money to pay buyer's closing costs, and without money to close, the transaction might not close at all.
+They might not have the extra money to pay the buyer's closing costs, and without money to close, the transaction might not close at all.

 As a rule of thumb, closing costs to buy a home run about 2 to 4 percent of the purchase price, with the average around 3% of the sales price.
 Much depends on the points and origination fees a lender charges to make the loan, which used to be disclosed on the buyer's Good Faith Estimate, but today is now called a loan estimate.

 The total closing costs to purchase a $300,000 home could cost anywhere from approximately $6,000 to $12,000 or more.
 Typically, the funds cannot be borrowed because that could raise the buyer's ratios to a point where the buyer may no longer qualify for a loan.

 Where a Buyer Can Get "Free" Closing Costs

 Sometimes, first-time home buyers can get their closing costs paid by a government agency.
 Depending on where you live, it could make sense to check into county or state down payment assistance programs.
 Not only do these programs provide the down payment to buy a home, but they often will either give you or lend the closing costs.